NobodyXu/bookmarks/cpp/web_server/framework.md

  6. [eddic/fastcgipp](https://github.com/eddic/fastcgipp)

-    Have a set of low-level APIs but support fastcgi.
+    Have a set of low-level APIs but support fastcgi and SQL connection.

 ## HTML template rendering framework: mustache
  1. Implementation in C++ [no1msd/mstch](https://github.com/no1msd/mstch)